yuhapl/nRFMicro-Arduino-Core/README.md

-# Arduino Core for nRFMicro Boards
+# Arduino Core for nRFMicro-like Boards

 This repository contains the Arduino BSP for nRFMicro-compatible boards: